 Food- and industrial-related microorganisms; deterioration and preservation of industrial commodities.
 Lecture, lab.
-Prerequisite: microbiology course with lecture and lab.
+Prerequisite: a course in microbiology with lecture and lab.

 AGB 443 Food and Industrial Fermentations.
 (3)

 Management, manipulation, and metabolic activities of industrial microbial cultures and their processes.
 Prerequisite: AGB 442 or instructor approval.